Corporate Governance

 Members: Dr. Richard Pott (Chair), Ferdinando Falco Beccalli (until April 2021), Regine Stachelhaus, and Patrick Thomas (since June 2021)

 Sustainability Committee: The Sustainability Committee was formed in August 2021.
 It consists of four Supervisory Board members with parity of representation between shareholders and employees.
 The Chair of the Sustainability Committee is elected by the Supervisory Board from between the two shareholder representatives elected to the Committee.
 The committee advises the Supervisory Board, its committees, and the Board of Management, as well as working on sustainable corporate governance and the company’s environmental, social, and governance (ESG) activities in particular.
-It supports, monitors, and issues recommendations on the Board of Management’s ESG strategies, targets, and initiatives, including the environmental, social, societal, ethical, and aspects of Covestro’s business along the entire value chain.
+It supports, monitors, and issues recommendations on the Board of Management’s ESG strategies, targets, and initiatives, including the environmental, social, societal, ethical, and circular economy aspects of Covestro’s business along the entire value chain.

 The Sustainability Committee additionally helps the Audit Committee examine sustainability-related statements in the context of the audit of the (Group’s) nonfinancial statement.
 Furthermore, it advises the Human Resources Committee on setting ESG targets for Board of Management compensation.